 What is Product testing?

-Product testing is the series of tests and checks performed on your invention to make sure that your product meets the requirements and criteria set during your idea brief.
+Product testing is a series of tests and checks performed on your invention to make sure that your product meets the requirements and criteria set during your idea brief.

 Will your product be exposed to water?
-Or to high temperatures?
+Or too high temperatures?
 How many times does it need to switch on/off during its lifetime?
 All of these are possible requirements for your product.
-Those requirements are verified and validated through tests methods ideally defined in the early stages of your design.
+Those requirements are verified and validated through test methods ideally defined in the early stages of your design.

-Some tests methods come from industry standards and are broadly used, however your product may need some specific testing that is tailored to your particular needs.
+Some test methods come from industry standards and are broadly used, however, your product may need some specific testing that is tailored to your particular needs.
 If available try to use standards so you don’t need to create test methods from scratch.
-When using third party companies to test your product they will most likely have the equipment required for those standard tests.
+When using third-party companies to test your product they will most likely have the equipment required for those standardized tests.

 Why is Product testing important?